DrFKNoble/c-_programming_tutorials/02_organising_the_parts_of_a_program/README.md

 Functions, like other blocks of code in a C++ program, are grouped together using the brace marks `{` and `}`.
 All functions begin with an opening brace `{` and end with a closing brace `}`.

-The braces for the `main()` function of `listing1_1.cpp` are on line 4 and 7, respectively.
+The braces for the `main()` function of `listing1_1.cpp` are on line 5 and 11, respectively.
 Everything between the opening and closing braces is part of the function.

-In line 5, the cout command is used to display a message on the screen.
+In line 8, the cout command is used to display a message on the screen.
 The object has the designation `std::` in front of it, which tells the compiler to use the standard C++ input/output library.

-The reference to `std::cout` in line 5 is followed by `<<`, which is called the output redirection operator.
+The reference to `std::cout` in line 8 is followed by `<<`, which is called the output redirection operator.
 Operators are characters in lines of code that perform an action in response to some kind of information.
 The `<<` operator displays the information that follows it on the line.
-In line 5, the text `"Hello World!"` is enclosed with double quotes.
+In line 8, the text `"Hello World!"` is enclosed with double quotes.
 This displays a string of characters on the screen followed by a newline character that advances the program's output to the beginning of the next line.

-On line 6, the program returns the integer value 0.
+On line 10, the program returns a value indicating if the program ran succesfully.
 This value is received by the operating system after the program finishes running.
 Typically, a program returns the value 0 to indicate that it ran successfully.
 Any other number indicates a failure of some kind.

-The closing brace on line 7 ends the `main()` function, which ends the program.
+The closing brace on line 11 ends the `main()` function, which ends the program.
 All your programs use the same basic framework demonstrated by this program.

 ## Comments